JohnsonDylan/MassQLab/README.md

 Default usage:
 >  1. Put mzML files into "SpectraSpectre/data/", replacing "placeholder.txt"
 >  2. Open "MassQL_Queries.xlsx" and modify queries (see Query File section below)
->  3. Run "SpectraSpectre.ipynb" in Jupyter OR run "SpectraSpectre.py" from command prompt
+>  3. Run "SpectraSpectre.exe" OR "SpectraSpectre.ipynb" in Jupyter OR run "SpectraSpectre.py" from command prompt
 >  4. Results will be output in "SpectraSpectre/data/SpectraSpectre_Output/"

 Custom usage: